psychemedia/island-storynotes/mackerel.md

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0001960/18900517/034/0003
 Isle of Wight County Press - Saturday 17 May 1890

-An unusual spectacle waa seen off Southsea Castle on Sunday evening, when a shoal of porpoises was observed disporting themselves as they were going out to sea with the running tide.
+An unusual spectacle was seen off Southsea Castle on Sunday evening, when a shoal of porpoises was observed disporting themselves as they were going out to sea with the running tide.
 As Southsea Esplanade was occupied by some thousands of promenaders, the porpoises were watched with the keenest interest.
 It is well known that porpoises follow in the wake of mackerel, and it is probable we shall hear of some heavy catches in neighbouring waters.

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0001960/18960627/026/0002
 Isle of Wight County Press - Saturday 27 June 1896